DerDanilo/server.seafile/README.md

 - fetch the "Server for generic Linux" from <https://www.seafile.com/en/download/>
 - that's as of 2017-04: <https://bintray.com/artifact/download/seafile-org/seafile/seafile-server_6.0.9_x86-64.tar.gz>
 - edit the 'seafile_version' in vars/main.yml
+- To drop all databases of seafile (handy for reinstalling), use --extra-vars "database_remove=true"

 ### Do the installation